OJWatson/InfecTech_Ideathon/README.md

 We experimented with Sequence to Sequence, deep learning alternatives to the ARIMA forecast.
 An in-depth description of those experiments are listed in that [readme](src/train_tweet_forecaster/README.md)

+# LICENCE

+The code in this repository is licenced under a permissive [MIT licence](https://opensource.org/licenses/MIT).
+All other content is licensed under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).
+This means you may use any content in this repository as long as you credit the authors.

+# REPRODUCIBILITY

+We us `renv` to track package dependencies for reproducibility.
+Please use `renv::restore` to restore the state of the project and see https://rstudio.github.io/renv/articles/renv.html for more information.
+This reproducibility infrastructure is included for scripts that use R code.
+For python code/notebooks, dependencies are declared in these task directories.